saif-ellafi/foundryvtt-minimal-ui/README.md

 ## Right Side Panel
 * May be collapsed by default
 * Use with Dynamic Mode for a pseudo auto-hide experience
+* Improves FoundryVTT collapsed sidebar behavior when clicking again already opened apps, that are minimized or active

 ## Scene Navigation
 * Allows Hiding or having the scene navigation collapsed by default